For your homework this week, please learn your lines and practice as much as you can for next week!

 Please read a text that you feel challenges you.
 Remember to; check your understanding, summarise, infer and predict.

-Login to Spelling Shed here and have a go at the activity I have set for you on challenging words.
+Login to Spelling Shed here and have a go at the activity I have set for you.
 Also have a go at the games on there.

 Half Term Home Learning Research Projects